bill-kerr/tailwindcss-plugin-defaults/README.md

 ## How

 Default classes make use of the [`:where()` pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:where).
-The `:where()` pseudo-class drops their specificity to 0, allowing them to be overridden by any CSS declaration.
+The `:where()` pseudo-class drops specificity to 0, allowing classes to be overridden by any CSS declaration.
 The default class for `mt-4` would look like:

 ```css
 :where(.d\:mt-4) {